letsencrypt/hashicorp-lessons/README.md

 ```

 ## Let's fetch our the ports of our 2 new `hello-world` allocations
-There are four ways that we can fetch the ports that Nomad assigned to our
+There are a few ways that we can fetch the ports that Nomad assigned to our
 `hello-world` allocations:

 The first is via the Nomad web UI: